Brad Gulden: Baseball career and the original Humm-Baby

+One of the highlights of Gulden’s career occurred on May 30, 1984 when, as a member of the Cincinnati Reds, he hit a walk-off 3-run homer with two outs in the bottom of the 14th inning off Don Robinson, giving the Reds a 6-4 win over the Pittsburgh Pirates.

-At the beginning of the 1986 season Gulden was with the San Francisco Giants and fighting for a roster spot behind Bob Brenly and Bob Melvin.
+At the beginning of the 1986 season, Gulden was with the San Francisco Giants and fighting for a roster spot behind Bob Brenly and Bob Melvin.
 His hustle and work ethic inspired manager Roger Craig to nickname him a “Humm Baby”, because “he didn't have a lot of talent, but he gave you 180 percent; that's the way Brad (was).
 Humm-baby.”
 Gulden made the team as the third-string catcher, and Humm-Baby spread from only Gulden until it applied to the entire Giants team, and it eventually became synonymous with Roger Craig.
-He appeared in his final major league game with the Expos on September 28, 1986 at the age of 30.
-Gulden played in fewer than 10 games in three of his seven major league seasons and finished with a batting average of .200.
+He appeared in his final major league game with the Giants on September 28, 1986, at the age of 30.
+Gulden played in fewer than 10 games in four of his seven major league seasons and finished with a career batting average of .200.